h3llo-wor1d/Code-Mod-Template/README.md

 ## Clone the template
 To get started, you may either `git clone` the template, or click the green "Use this template" button on the repository home page [(direct link)](https://github.com/new?template_name=Code-Mod-Template&template_owner=FujiAPI) to add it as a repository on your GitHub account.

-If you do not wish to use git, you can also just [download this template project as a zip](https://github.com/FujiAPI/Code-Mod-Template/archive/refs/heads/main.zip), and put the unzipped version into your mod folder.
+If you do not wish to use git, you can also just [download this template project as a zip](https://github.com/FujiAPI/Code-Mod-Template/archive/refs/heads/main.zip), and unzip it.

 ## Preparing for code modding
 This template is built to not care about where you put it, however there's two things to note: